-Cosmic Crisp® apples have been in development for over 20 years.
+It took over 20 years to develop the Cosmic Crisp® apple.
 After all, it takes time to work hand in hand with Mother Nature to classically breed the right varieties until you find The One.

-WSU researchers, including pome fruit breeder Kate Evans are proud to have introduced a new branded apple to the market that is exclusive to Washington State.
+WSU researchers, including pome fruit breeder Kate Evans are proud to have introduced The Apple of Big Dreams™ to the market that is exclusive to Washington State.
 The Cosmic Crisp® apple has earned high marks from consumers and chefs for its perfectly balanced flavor, crisp texture, juiciness and striking color.
+From snacking and baking to drinks and decor, the Cosmic Crisp® brings star power to all the ways we enjoy apples.

 The Cosmic Crisp® apple demonstrates how the science of breeding and the art of imagination can work together to create an utterly new and delightful apple.